-28-year-old ONE Championship standout Geje Eustaquio believes his success has come with a bit of luck, although he has always possessed the drive and talent necessary to achieve his goals.
+ONE Championship standout Geje Eustaquio believes his success has come with a bit of luck, although he has always possessed the drive and talent necessary to achieve his goals.

 The Filipino known as “Gravity” was raised in a peaceful mountain community in the Benguet province, and his parents stressed an importance on education.
 All other activities and interests took a distant backseat to acquiring a much-desired college degree.

-“When I was in college, they did not want me to play sports, because it was a distraction.
+“When I was in college, [my parents] did not want me to play sports because it was a distraction.
 They did not want me to do martial arts, but I was a hard-headed boy and I was stubborn.
-I proved to them that I could do a lot of things at the same time.”
+I wanted to prove to them that I could do a lot of things at the same time.”

 “In our community, there is small local kickboxing promotion.
 I used to watch those events.
 I got encouraged.
 I wanted to be those guys.
-I wanted to stand up and compete, so I looked for a gym to train,” he says.
+I wanted to stand up and compete, so I looked for a gym to train,” he explains.

-While attending Baguio City National High School, Eustaquio found the perfect place to kick off his martial arts journey.
-At 14, he was a big dreamer, but he put in the work to make his lofty goals become a reality.
+While attending Baguio City National High School, Eustaquio found the perfect place to kick off his martial arts journey with wushu.
+At 14, he was a big dreamer, and he put in the work to make his lofty goals become a reality.
 He remained dedicated to his craft and cultivated his talent.

 “I was done with my degree,” he remembers.
 “I was so excited to apply it to my work.
 Then I tried it for a year.
 My world became so small.
 My job took all of my time.
 They get you from 7:30am in the morning to 5:30pm in the afternoon, then you have homework and paperwork.
 I was like, ‘No, I am too young for this.’”

 Then another opportunity arose in February 2011, when a Filipino promotion was in desperate need of some competitors.
 Eustaquio, who had semi-regularly trained out of Sangiao’s Team Lakay camp, was encouraged by his coach to test his skills inside the cage.